ReginaldErzoah/Retail-Growth-Analytics/README.md

 ## **Project Overview**

-This project showcases a **Retail Growth Analytics dashboard** built using the Sample Metabase dataset.
+This project showcases a **Retail Growth Analytics dashboard** built using the Internal Metabase dataset.
 It provides actionable insights into **customer acquisition, engagement, retention, product performance, and revenue trends**, simulating a Growth Analyst’s work in retail or banking.

 ---
 ## **View Dashboard**